-- You will be re-directed to Pay.gov to fill out payment information.
+- You will be re-directed to pay.gov to complete payment information.

 - Once you pay the fee, the form will be submitted.

-- If there is no fee associated with your client’s application, then the case will be submitted directly to USCIS.
+- If there is no fee associated with your client’s application, then the case will be submitted directly to us.

 Step 14: View the receipt notice and receipt number in your account and track your case.